kubedb/docs/docs/guides/postgres/tde/guide/index.md

 ## Enable WAL encryption

-WAL encryption is cluster wide, requires a global provider (Vault or KMIP), and a rolling restart.
+WAL encryption is cluster-wide, requires a global provider (Vault or KMIP), and a rolling restart.
 Enable it with an `EnableWALEncryption` `PostgresOpsRequest`, which sets the server key, flips `spec.tde.encryptWAL`, and restarts every node: